Part 107 Waiver

-These documents and webinars can help you learn more about the waiver process and how to fill out the application:
+The resources below can help you learn more about the waiver process and how to fill out the application.

 - Waiver Application Instructions (PDF)

-Create an account, or log into your existing account.
-Select “Fly a sUAS under Part 107."
-(Note: You do not need to register a drone to request a waiver.
-When prompted to input make/model information for your drone, simply keep selecting “next” to bypass the payment forms.)
+- Create an account, or log into your existing account.
+Select “Fly a sUAS under Part 107.”
+Note: You do not need to register a drone to request a waiver but you must register prior to any operation.
+When prompted to input make/model information for your drone, simply keep selecting “next” to bypass the payment forms.

 We will do our best to review and approve or disapprove waiver requests within 90 days of submission.
 Processing times will vary based on the complexity of your request and the completeness of your initial application.

-If we need additional information to complete our review, we will contact the Responsible Person listed on your waiver application.
-Requests for information will be sent to you via DroneZone.
-If we need to send you a request for information, you will receive a DroneZone status change email and will need to log into your account to view and respond to the request.
+If we need additional information to complete our review, we will contact the “responsible person” listed on your waiver application.
+Requests for information will be sent to you via FAADroneZone.
+If we need to send you a request for information, you will receive a FAADroneZone status change email and will need to log into your account to view and respond to the request.
 Requests will include questions to answer, instructions for responding, and a time limit for responses.
 If you do not respond to a request for information within the time limit, your application will be canceled and you will have to resubmit it.